kodakodapa/kodakodapa.github.io/_posts/2025-10-26-APIs-with-native-apps.md

 author: Björn
 ---

-A challenge I've come across a few times is that of supporting both web and native apps in the same API.
+Supporting challenge both web and native apps in the same API comes with some special consideratins.

+## The challenge
 The difficulty mainly stems from the fact that it takes a long time to get a new app version in peoples hands, so old versions tend to exist out there for a long time.
 So if you need to update for example some copy, or change how a flow or particular endpoints work you can't just update the web and BE at the same time and be done with it.

 ## App Version Adoption Pattern